lgorissen/k4d/lab 11/README.md

 # 11. DaemonSet - one Pod on each Node

-A DaemonSet ensures that on each cluster Node runs a copy of a Pod - also when nodes are added/removed from the Cluster.
+A DaemonSet ensures that a copy of a Pod runs on each cluster Node - also when nodes are added/removed from the Cluster.

 This functionality is mostly used for Pods that perform infrastructure related tasks on a Node level, e.g. log file collection.
-As an additional feature, nodes can also be selected using the ***nodeSelector*** feature.
+As an additional feature, Nodes can also be selected using the ***nodeSelector*** feature.
 Thus, a DaemonSet can run Pods on a subset of Nodes in the Cluster.

 ## DaemonSet example

-Our example will run a Pod on all nodes with node label **gpu** set to **high**.
+Our example will run a Pod on all Nodes with Node label **gpu** set to **high**.
 Think of the Pod as a 'monitor of the Node's GPU capability'.

 The DaemonSet manifest file (in the lab 11 directory, name `daemonset-gpu.yaml`):